kixxauth/enginemill/docs/current/reference/http.md

 req = LIB.http.get("www.example.com")
 ```

-*Remember:* A request instance is a Node.js Stream object, and has all the properties and methods you would expect a Writable Stream to have.
+*Remember:* A Request instance is a Node.js Stream object, and has all the properties and methods you would expect a Writable Stream to have.

 #### Request properties
 * __promise__  - A [Promise](./promises) instance for the HTTP Response object.
 * __readable__ - Boolean which is true if the Request Stream is still readable.
 * __writable__ - Boolean which is true if the Request Stream is still writable.
 * __method__   - String like 'GET' indicating the HTTP method.
-* __headers__  - An Object dictionary of HTTP headers sent.
+* __headers__  - An dictionary Object of HTTP headers sent.
 * __agent__    - The Node.js HTTP Agent object used.
 * __uri__      - A Node.js URL Object structured like this:
 	* __uri.href__     - The full URL String, like 'http://www.example.com'.